GuerreroCode/Webpyler/ReadMe.txt

 STEP 4||RUN||

 run the code with python3 webpyler.py, loading a page will dynamically write the page

+for http -> https redirects, also run python3 redirect.py (not needed for local testing)

 All the html from the /parts will be written where the tag is written in the html